Skip to table of contents

 • Failure to earn a “C” or higher in a repeated course in which the initial grade was a “D,” “U,” or “W”

-• One grade of “D” or “U” in an academic semester and has been on academic probation in two consecutive semesters
+• A grade of “D” or “U” in the semester following two consecutive semesters on probation.

 • Overall OUHSC GPA below 2.50 with inability to improve to 2.50 by graduation.